Frequently asked questions

 - Proof of adequate funds for your stay in Canada.
 Learn more about proof of financial support.

 - You are required to submit your biometrics (fingerprints and a photo) in person at a biometrics collection point.
-If you have your biometrics in the last 10 years and it’s still valid, you don’t have to give them again.
+If you have your biometrics in the last 10 years and they are still valid, you don’t have to give them again.
 Find out where to submit your biometrics on the facts about biometrics website.

 - You may also require a medical examination.